ptantra/3cixty-pythonRDFy/3cixtyTransport/README.md

 <p>Example SPARQL query: T.B.C.</p>
 </br>

-Bus correspondence TfL data
+Bus TfL data: Bus correspondence
 ------------
-<p>The bus correspondence graph contains the information that links the stops, line route number, and the buses serving them.</p>
+<p>The bus correspondence contains the information that links the bus stops with the line route number, and the buses serving them.</p>
 <p>Each bus-correspondence entity contains:</p>
 <ul>
 <li>The sequence number representing the position in the bus' sequence of stops.</li>